ree33cc/ai-hunting/README.md

+14/01/2025 v1.0.0

-Code is from gpt prompt
+code is from gpt prompt

-Make sure u pip intsall the dependancies
+make sure u pip intsall the dependancies

-It doesnt take user input for the filters.
-That could be added, think it just adds them as a static variable so rn it may be searching for the ticker "ticker"
+it doesnt take user input for the filters. that could be added, think it just adds them as a static variable so rn it may be searching for the ticker "ticker"

-Miain function not working, i have limited experience with async not looked at it yet.
-Could use dif method of calling prob.
+main function not working, i have limited experience with async not looked at it yet. could use dif method of calling prob.

-The api and fetch/ filter stuff should work the rest is reletivley simple input handling and display.
+the api and fetch/ filter stuff should work the rest is reletivley simple input handling and display.

-Error handling should work.
+error handling should work.

-Comments are gpt not me
+comments are gpt not me

 R